-Some medical schools do require shadowing experience, while others do not.
-Research requirements for the medical schools you are interested in attending to see if they have a shadowing requirement.
-As previously mentioned, regardless of whether shadowing is required or not, it’s an experience you won’t want to miss.
+Some medical schools require shadowing experiences, while others do not.
+Research requirements for each medical school you are interested in attending to see if they have a shadowing requirement.
+As previously mentioned, regardless of whether shadowing is required or not by the medical school you're applying to, it’s an experience you won’t want to miss out on.

 5. Should I ask the doctor that I shadow for a letter of recommendation?